guoyu-wang/libstemmer.net/README.md

 # libstemmer.net

 ## Introduction
-This repository builds the nuget package of [Snowball](https://snowballstem.org/) for .Net Standard 2.0.
-No source code from [Snowball](https://snowballstem.org/) is modified or distributed in the libstemmer.net nuget package.
+This repository builds, tests and publishes the nuget package of [Snowball](https://snowballstem.org/) for .Net Standard 2.0.

 For any questions or issues related to the Snowball Stemmer itself, please visit the [snowball github repository](https://github.com/snowballstem/snowball).